-1. Critical aspects Asse essment must show that the candidate: of competency 1.1 Selected and used hardware components correctly and according to the task requirement 1.2 used basic software applications to create new files and documents 1.3 Produced accurate and complete data in accordance with the requirements 1.4 Used appropriate devices and procedures to transfer files/data accurately 1.5 Used basic functions of a www-browser to locate information.
-2. Required Knowledge and Attitudes 2.1 2.2 Basic ergonomics of keyboard and computer user Main types of computers and basic features of different operating systems 2.3 Main parts of a computer 2.4 Storage devices and basic categories of memory 2.5 Relevant types of software 2.6 General security, privacy legislation and copyright 2.7 Viruses 2.8 OH & S principles and responsibilities 2.9 Calculating computer capacity Productivity Application Business Application 2.12 System Software 3.
+1. Critical aspects of Asse essment must show that the candidate: competency 1.1 Selected and used hardware components correctly and according to the task requirement 1.2 used basic software applications to create new files and documents 1.3 Produced accurate and complete data in accordance with the requirements 1.4 Used appropriate devices and procedures to transfer files/data accurately 1.5 Used basic functions of a www-browser to locate information.
+2. Required 2.1 Basic ergonomics of keyboard and computer user Knowledge and Attitude 2.2 Main types of computers and basic features of different operating systems 2.3 Main parts of a computer 2.4 Storage devices and basic categories of memory 2.5 Relevant types of software 2.6 General security, privacy legislation and copyright 2.7 Viruses 2.8 OH & S principles and responsibilities 2.9 Calculating computer capacity 2.10 Productivity Application 2.11 Business Application 2.12 System Software 3.
 Required skills 3.1 Reading and comprehension skills required to interpret work instruction and to interpret basic user manuals.
 3.2 Communication skills to identify lines of communication, request advice, follow instructions and receive feedback.
 3.3 Technology skills to use equipment safely including keyboard skills.
-4. Method of assessment assessor may select two of the following assessment ods to objectively assess the candidate: 4.1 Direct Observation and Oral Questioning 4.2 Practical demonstration 5.
+4. Method of The a assessor may select two of the following assessment assessment ods to objectively assess the candidate: 4.1 Direct Observation and Oral Questioning 4.2 Practical demonstration 5.
 Resource 5.1 Computer hardware with peripherals implication 5.2 Appropriate software 6.
 Context of Assessment 6.1 Competency may be assessed in workplace or simulated environment.